-A 25 pound bag of pinto beans might cost around $14, if you know where to shop.
-Once cooked those beans will probably double in weight, at least.
+A 25-pound bag of pinto beans might cost around $14, if you know where to shop.
+Once cooked those beans will about double in weight, at least.
 But let’s be conservative and double that to 50 pounds of cooked beans for that bag.

 Each pound of cooked pinto beans will give you 650 calories, so your bag of pinto beans will give you 32,500 calories, or enough for over 16 days of eating, for just under $15.
 Combine half rice, half beans and you’ve got a diet that costs you less than $30 a month, or about $1 a day.

 What about potatoes if you buy in bulk?
 Same deal.
 Your monthly cost of living only on potatoes will be just over $1 a day.

 As monotonous as this may sound to those of us who are used to “courses” and could barely get through a meal without choosing from numerous side dishes, this isn’t far off from how much of the world actually eats every day.

 Still, of course I wouldn’t recommend limiting your diet to such a high degree, especially when you have options!